yelucie/docusaurus-plugin-doc/docs/nodes.md

 # Lexical Nodes

-Lexical nodes are the fundamental building blocks of content in the Lexical editor.
-They represent the structure and formatting of your document, similar to how HTML elements represent the structure of a web page.
+[**Lexical nodes**](https://lexical.dev/docs/concepts/nodes) are the fundamental **building blocks** of content in the WYSIWYG editor.
+They represent the **structure of the editor**, similar to how HTML elements represent the structure of a web page.

-## What is a Node?

-A node is a JavaScript object that describes a piece of content or structure in the editor.
-Nodes are organized in a tree, called the EditorState, which represents the entire document.

-Each node type corresponds to a specific kind of content or formatting, such as paragraphs, headings, lists, or text with bold/italic styles.

-## Common Node Types

-- **RootNode**: The top-level node that contains all other nodes.
-- **ParagraphNode**: Represents a paragraph of text.
-- **HeadingNode**: Represents headings (h1, h2, etc.).
-- **ListNode**: Represents ordered or unordered lists.
-- **ListItemNode**: Represents an item within a list.
-- **QuoteNode**: Represents a blockquote.
-- **TextNode**: Represents a piece of text, which can have formatting (bold, italic, etc.).
-- **CodeNode**: Represents a block of code.

-## Example Node Tree
+Nodes form a **tree structure** called the EditorState.
+For example, a simple editor with a heading, a list, and a quote might look like this:

 ```
 RootNode
-  ├── ParagraphNode
-  │     └── TextNode (with formatting like bold, italic)
   ├── HeadingNode
   │     └── TextNode
   ├── ListNode